-If you’re looking for a non-fiberglass alternative for your insulation needs, cellulose insulation may be the right choice for you.
+If you’re looking for a good alternative to fiberglass for your insulation needs, cellulose insulation might be the right choice.
 Made from recycled newspaper, cellulose insulation in walls can reduce your energy bills and make your living spaces more comfortable during all seasons of the year.

 What Is Cellulose Insulation?